huggingface/blog/opinion-classification-with-kili-and-huggingface-autotrain.md

 ![](assets/59_opinion-classification-with-kili-and-huggingface-autotrain/7.png)

-2. Upload the dataset and choose the split type, I’ll leave it as Auto.
+2. We can select the dataset repository we created before or upload the dataset again.
+Then we need to choose the split type, I’ll leave it as Auto.

 ![](assets/59_opinion-classification-with-kili-and-huggingface-autotrain/8.png)

 3. Train the models